Unifying framework for quantum simulation algorithms for time-dependent Hamiltonian dynamics: Acknowledgment

 \section{Acknowledgment}

-The work was supported by NSFC grant No. 12341104, the Shanghai Jiao Tong University 2030 Initiative and the Fundamental Research Funds for the Central Universities.
+The authors are supported by NSFC grant No. 12341104, the Shanghai Jiao Tong University 2030 Initiative, the Shanghai Science and Technology Innovation Action Plan (24LZ1401200), and the Fundamental Research Funds for the Central Universities.
 YC is sponsored by Shanghai Pujiang Program (23PJ1404600).
-SJ is also partially supported by the NSFC grant No.~12031013, the Shanghai Municipal Science and Technology Major Project (2021SHZDZX0102), and the Innovation Program of Shanghai Municipal Education Commission (No. 2021-01-07-00-02-E00087).
-NL also acknowledges funding from the Science and Technology Program of Shanghai, China (21JC1402900) and NSFC grant No. 12471411.
+SJ was also partially supported by the NSFC grant No. 12426637.
+NL also acknowledges funding from the Science and Technology Commission of Shanghai Municipality (STCSM) grant no. 24LZ1401200 (21JC1402900) and the NSFC grant No.12471411.